AlexaWu/SQL-Project---Data-Analysis/Window Functions.md

 # OVER, PARTITION BY, ORDER BY

-Unlike regular aggregate functions, use of a window function does not cause rows to become grouped into a single output row — the rows retain their separate identities

-> Note: You can’t use window functions and standard aggregations in the same query.
-More specifically, you can’t include window functions in a GROUP BY clause.
+> Note: can’t use window functions and standard aggregations in the same query.
+More specifically, can’t include window functions in a GROUP BY clause.

 - Create a running total of **standard_amt_usd** (in the `orders` table) over order time with no date truncation.
 Final table should have two columns: the amount being added for each new row, and the running total.
 ```javascript